matrix-org/matrix.org/content/blog/2017/07/2017-07-07-a-call-to-arms-supporting-matrix.md

 </ul>
 Likewise, Dendrite is on track: we've implemented all the Hard Stuff which forms the skeleton of Dendrite (core federation, message signing, /sync, message sending, media repository etc) - which takes us to over <a href="https://docs.google.com/spreadsheets/d/1tkMNpIpPjvuDJWjPFbw_xzNzOHBA-Hp50Rkpcr43xTw/edit">50% of Phase 1</a>.
 After phase 1, we will have an initial usable release for all the core functionality.
 Synapse's performance has also improved enormously this year.

-> <p dir="ltr" lang="en">New milestone for Dendrite: sending messages over federation BOTH WAYS between dendrite &amp; synapse!
-A bit more polish &amp; we can cut an alpha!! <a href="https://t.co/DWs6rFqZcQ">pic.twitter.com/DWs6rFqZcQ</a></p>
+> <p dir="ltr" lang="en">New milestone for Dendrite: sending messages over federation BOTH WAYS between dendrite & synapse!
+A bit more polish & we can cut an alpha!! <a href="https://t.co/DWs6rFqZcQ">pic.twitter.com/DWs6rFqZcQ</a></p>
 >
 > — Matrix (@matrixdotorg) <a href="https://twitter.com/matrixdotorg/status/878279397106733056">June 23, 2017</a>